-For segmenting purposes, we define two special markers (see Table 1): 0x00 for sequence-based segmentation and 0xFB for byte offset segmentation.
+For segmenting purposes, we define use of NameComponentWithMarkerAndNumber (Section 3.1) name component and two special markers (see Table 1): 0x00 for sequence-based segmentation and 0xFB for byte offset segmentation.
 When sequence-based segmentation is used, each segmented Data packet should be assigned a sequential segment number, starting from 0: 0, 1, 2, ...
 When byte-offset segmentation is used, each segmented Data packet should be assigned a byte offset of the segmented content: 0, (content size in first Data packet), (sum of content sizes in first two Data packets), ...